Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Results

 \subsection{Simulation Results}

-Before physical experiments, we decide to run simulations to tune the hyper-parameters properly.
-We simulate the arena and the robots with a one-to-one ratio within GAZEBO, as shown in Figure \ref{fig:gazebo-screen}.
+We simulate the arena and the robots with a one-to-one ratio within GAZEBO, as shown in Fig. \ref{fig:gazebo-screen}.
 The simulation time is 2.4 times faster than in real-time.
 We focus on simulating the combat environment with a 1v2 case.
-Figure \ref{fig:gazebo} presents the simulation results of DQL and Deep PILCO.
+Fig. \ref{fig:gazebo} presents the simulation results of DQL and Deep PILCO.
 Although both of them converge to an optimal policy, Deep PILCO achieves a higher best reward than DQL, within fewer episodes.